computer-lab/computerlab.io/source/_posts/lab-README.md

 ## What is Computer Lab?

 Computer Lab is a software consultancy and research group.
-We're very flexible, anti-fragile, and extremely online.
+We're flexible, anti-fragile, lightweight, and extremely online.
+We deliver great engineering paired with domain expertise in healthcare, biotech, finance, and the arts.

 ## Organization and Roles

-There are currently two roles in the Computer Lab organization: **Partner**, and **Contractor**.
+There are currently two roles in the Computer Lab organization: **Partner** and **Contractor**.

 A **Partner** owns a part of the Cloister Products LLC, the Limited Liability